projekter/yquant/README.md

 It builds on and interacts with TiKZ, which brings an enourmous flexibility for customization of individual circuit.

 Important features in the latest updates (for a much more complete list, see the documentation):
+- Support for custom attributes in custom gates and boxes, making them effectively parameteric (since 0.8)
 - Support for vertical circuit layout (since 0.7)
 - Support for a simplified drawing pipeline (since 0.7)
 - Support the `beamer` package (since 0.6)